 Place the crib with the base in the correct position.

 Many cribs these days come with adjustable mattress bases that can quickly be lowered to prevent the child from climbing or rolling out.
 The highest position is only recommended for use until your infant is around three months old.
 The lowest mattress position is safest and should be used as soon as your child is old enough to sit up by himself or herself.
 If your baby can reach over the top rail on the lowest mattress level, it is time to convert the crib into a bed.

 A note on drop-side safety

-Drop-sides are now banned in the United States after several infants’ deaths occurred owing to the child getting trapped between the drop side and the base of the bed.
+Drop-sides are now banned in the United States after several infants’ deaths occurred due to the child getting trapped between the drop-side and the bed’s base.
 The European standard has also changed over the years, and it now requires manufacturers to attach a lock to the drop-side to be used while in the lowered position.

-Many crib safety experts believe this kind of accident is not possible when a crib complies with the current British standards for cribs.
-So if you are thinking of buying a European model, please make sure you look for the BS EN 716: 2005 marking.
-Never leave your baby unattended when the drop side is down on their crib.
+Many crib safety experts believe this kind of accident is impossible when a crib complies with the current British standards for cribs.
+So if you are thinking of buying a European model, please look for the BS EN 716: 2005 marking.
+Never leave your baby unattended when the drop-side is down on their crib.

 Making the final choice of a baby crib

-Generally speaking, all new cribs sold on the market today are safe and only very few better-known models are of low quality.
-It is just a matter of you choosing a crib that suits a type and model that suits both your, and your baby’s lifestyle and circumstances.
+Generally speaking, all new cribs sold on the market today are safe, and only very few better-known models are of low quality.
+It is just a matter of choosing a crib that suits a type and model that suits both your and your baby’s lifestyle and circumstances.
 As always, balancing the price with your budget is important.